 Students completing the Medical Assistant Program may desire to seek the Associate in Applied Sciences Degree.
-In addition to completing a technical program such as Medical Assistant, this degree also requires the completion of 18 hours in general education.
+In addition to completing the certificate curriculum detailed above, this degree also requires the completion of 15 hours in general education.
 Certain courses within this degree may or may not transfer to baccalaureate degree granting institutions.
-The student must complete 64 semester hours with a grade point average of 2.00 (C) or above.
+The student must complete 65 semester hours with a grade point average of 2.00 (C) or above.

 Description of Courses

 MEDA-100.
 Medical Professional Issues.
 2 Hours.
 The role and function of the medical assistant is reviewed.
 This course focuses on the basic concept of professional practice of medicine and the scope of practice of the medical assistant.
 Students discuss the personal and professional characteristics and legal and ethical standards for medical assistants, explore professional and personal therapeutic communication, and address time management and goal setting.

 MEDA-110.
 Insurance, Billing and Coding.
 3 Hours.
 This course explores the medical insurance system and related billing and coding.
 Students learn how to complete and submit electronic and paper insurance claim forms, perform referrals, and apply the correct procedure and diagnostic codes.
 Prerequisite: Medical Terminology is recommended.